-Ethel Gardner, Kennedy Austin Foundation executive director, center, celebrates the grand opening of its newest Pomona, Calif. location Thursday, May 30, 2019.
+Ethel Gardner, Kennedy Austin Foundation International Family Institute founder and executive director, center, holds half a pair of scissors to celebrate the grand opening of its newest Pomona, California location Thursday, May 30, 2019.
 Gardner’s daughter Linda Jones, third from left, holds the other scissor.
-(Photo by Cindy Yamanaka, The Press-Enterprise/SCNG)

-As part of her community outreach efforts, she has partnered with the city of Pomona to be a “first responder” to those in crisis; by providing food, clothing, shelter, and end of life planning resource services.
+As part of the foundation's community outreach effort, the Kennedy Austin Foundation International Family Institute has partnered with the City of Pomona to be a “first responder” to those in crisis, by providing food, clothing, shelter, and end of life planning resource services.

 Can Good Come from a Broken Heart?
 The book portrays the life of the main character, Ethel, in a beautifully written narrative that will capture the readers hearts.
 She is a woman of strength and courage, sometimes coming across as witty in overcoming her obstacles.
 She is placed in a position where choices must be made from challenges during her childhood, the tragic loss of her only son, and dealing with peace within by giving into a Christlike life.

 This is a story of women who as they discovered themselves began to emerge and break the curses off their lives while they embraced the word of God "The Torah" they became powerful women of the word and embraced their Jewish roots.

 Our communities need more people to be active in the change we want to see.
 The Kennedy Austin Foundation International Family Institute stands in the gap as a champion of change.

 Contact us to find out how you can make an impact with us.